Welcome to the Employability community

 If you deliver careers information, advice and guidance AND you'd like to be better equipped to help clients make informed choices about employability or have ideas you'd like to share with others, this AGCAS web community is for you.

-Big drop in early graduate unemployment, reports What Do Graduates Do?
+- Record number of new graduates in work, reports What Do Graduates Do?

 About the AGCAS Communities

 Who we are and where we are

 What Happens Next?
 A Report on the First Destinations of Disabled Graduates

 What Happens Next? analyses the destinations of disabled graduates.
 The report details the experiences of graduates from specific groups and aims to challenge many widely-established vi...
 More details ›

 All AGCAS members can exchange views and ideas by submitting news articles to this website and contributing to the discussions that follow many articles.

 You can also pick the brains of other careers professionals through the EMPLOYABILITY-DEVELOPMENT discussion list (click on 'subscribe' to join).
 Though not an AGCAS-owned list, it's a list that many AGCAS members subscribe to.